 For larger pieces, use a feather board if needed.
 Feather boards apply lateral and/or downward pressure against the wood to keep it tight against the fence or against the table.
 You can make them or buy them.
 When using feather boards, don’t put them so they apply pressure again the spinning blade or that can result in kickback.
 These are meant to guide your material through the table saw blade smoothly and precisely.

 Rule #8 – NEVER Freehand a Cut on a Table Saw

 You never want to freehand a cut on a table saw.
 That means never making a cut without using either the table saw rip fence, miter gauge, or some other jig to guide or hold the material.
-Violating this rule is an easy way to lose a few fingers or get a board through in your face.
+Violating this rule is an easy way to lose a few fingers or get a board thrown at your face.
 Enough said.

 Table Saw Safety – Saw Stop

 Years ago, Saw Stop came out with the technology to sense when your fingers make contact with the blade and almost instantly stop and lower the blade below the surface of the table.
 This revolutionary technology has undoubtedly saved many fingers from permanent injury.
-Today, Saw Stop is a manufacturer of high-end table saws with their own line of saws ranging from a portable jobsite saw, a contractor saw to full-size cabinet saws.
-If you are in the market for a new saw, it is worth at least considering.
-You will pay more for this saw technology, but if it protects you from a single injury, it would be well worth the investment.
+Today, Saw Stop is a manufacturer of high-end table saws with their own line of saws.
+You have the Sawstop portable jobsite saw, a contractor saw, and also full-size cabinet saws.
+Now that Festool acquired Sawstop, we expect to see even more products with this technology.
+If you are in the market for a new saw, it’s worth at least considering.
+Expect to pay more for this saw technology, however, if it protects you from a single injury, we consider it well worth the investment.